 Key ‘takeaways' for reducing cancer risk

-- Choose drinks with a lower alcohol content, cut back, or skip the booze altogether
+- Choose drinks with a lower alcohol content, cut back, or skip alcohol altogether.

 - We deliver the LiveLighter program, which aims to encourage Australian adults to lead healthier lifestyles - to make changes to what they eat and drink, and to be more active.